-19. FINANCIAL COMMITMENTS
+18. FINANCIAL COMMITMENTS

-As disclosed in notes 15 and 18, the Company has also provided the bank with guarantees over the assets of the Company.
+As disclosed in note 15, the Company has also provided the bank with guarantees over the assets of the Company.

-The Company also provides a first general hypothecary guarantee of EUR44.3 million (2021: EUR20.6 million) in favour of a related party (note 22).
+The Company also provides a first general hypothecary guarantee of EUR43.3 million (2022: EUR44.3 million) in favour of a related party (note 21).

-20. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+19. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES